 The only way to determine whether or not this is the best practice to utilize is through testing it.
 Throughout the research I’ve done in my senior year, open source practices have followed me everywhere.
 In this final semester, I continue my work on porting the program Sungear from Java to Javascript, a process which has proven quite difficult.
-While Sungear allows users to simulate gene manipulation and follows the best design standards taught in any good computer science textbook, the framework which it was built in as evolved over the last ten years, and the technology is now outdated.
+While Sungear allows users to simulate gene manipulation and follows the best design standards taught in any good computer science textbook, the framework which it was built in has evolved over the last ten years, and the technology is now outdated.
 Even with open access to thousands of lines of code, it takes good design techniques and a knowledge of how to collaborate with others in order to get the ball rolling in a meaningful direction.
 The group I’m working with has chosen to keep the repository we’re using to work on this open and active, so anyone can view and utilize the code we’re writing and manipulate Sungear to work the way they want it to.
 Tests are already being developed for substituting different genomes with baseball teams and utilizing its functionality for categorizing sports statistics.

 Conclusion

 Gallatin offers an interdisciplinary experience on the path to gaining a degree, and I believe that with the way the computer science field has evolved, this kind of multi-faceted outlook is exactly what the industry needs if it is to continue accelerating at its current pace.
-The tenets on which good software design are built is fluid, and through acknowledging this we can open a dialogue for a richer development process.
+The tenets on which good software design is built are fluid, and through acknowledging this we can open a dialogue for a richer development process.
 I aspire to continue working on projects like Sungear long after graduation, with a large portion of the near future spent dedicated to developing and contributing to various open source projects.
 Some of the greatest utilities in the modern developer’s arsenal are the ones which are open to all, and I want to be at the forefront of developing for my fellow community members.
 Discussions of why we design the way we do and the potential of communal coding are the major springboards which will launch my colloquium into being a truly special experience.

 Booklist